wkumari/draft-wkumari-opsawg-sdi/README.md

    begins assembling the new device, and tells Operator_A what the new device's serial number will be (SN:17894321).
-When Vendor_B first installs the firmware on the device and boots it, the device generates a public-private keypair, and Vendor_B publishes the public key on their keyserver (in a public key certificate, for ease of use).
+When Vendor_B first installs the firmware on the device and boots it, the device generates a public-private key pair, and Vendor_B publishes the public key on their keyserver (in a public key certificate, for ease of use).

    While the device is being shipped, Operator_A generates the initial device configuration and fetches the certificate from Vendor_B